Grien25/DAITK/src/ide/frontend/FE-README.md

 4. Open `config.yml` or `build.sha1` in your editor from the GUI to tweak paths or modules, then run `configure.py` to create `build.ninja`.

+If the `EDITOR` environment variable is not set, the GUI will try to open those files in VS Code or a basic editor like Wordpad/TextEdit.

 Run it with:

 ```bash